 Sapsuckers are a group of woodpeckers native to North America.
 They feed by drilling dozens of holes into trees and waiting for sap to accumulate in the holes.
 Trees commonly produce this sap to heal from injuries, but this resource is a nutritious treat for woodpeckers – not to mention all of the bugs that are attracted to this sap.

-This feeding style is unique among woodpeckers, and it differs from the feeding styles of other woodpeckers.
+This feeding style is unique among sapsuckers, differing from the feeding styles of other woodpeckers.
 For starters, sapsuckers drill more holes into individual trees than other woodpeckers.
 Moreover, sapsuckers usually feed on live trees, as dead trees don’t produce sap.
+Sapsuckers will use this feeding style during all times of year–even on migration.

 Sapsuckers certainly have the potential to inflict more damage on a live tree compared to other woodpeckers.
 Still, a healthy tree should be able to survive with ease.